- Research History

 One of the founding principles of Pacific Whale Foundation is to contribute to the understanding of marine life.
 This goal would not be achievable without a significant investment in our research programs with a commitment to disseminating results and recommendations to as wide an audience as possible.

-Research efforts are focused primarily in Hawaii, Australia and Ecuador at this time.
-However, Pacific Whale Foundation also significantly contributed to studies in other parts of the world as resources were available.
+Research efforts are focused primarily in Hawaii, Australia, and Ecuador.
+We also contributed to studies in other parts of the world like Chile, and we are active in making recommendations to the International Whaling Commission (IWC).
 While the focus of our research is marine mammals, other aspects of marine life are also studied, and, in the near future, we will strive to incorporate more habitat-based studies to understand the interconnectedness of the species we seek to protect.

 In order for our research program to be effective, we constantly refocus our efforts to dedicate the appropriate amount of energy to contemporary issues and to management-based research.
 Pacific Whale Foundation uses a two-pronged approach to science using a combination of long-term and short-term projects.